EoinDavey/tsPEG/README.md

 This generates a TypeScript ES6 module that exports a parser class, as well as classes that represent your AST.

+Run `tspeg --help` to see usage and available flags.

 ## Parser Usage

 The parser exports a `parse` function that accepts an input string, and returns `ParseResult` object like this